-Viohalco's recycling segment trades and processes secondary raw materials, undertakes waste management and environmental operations, and provides services to consumers and corporations.
+Viohalco's recycling segment trades and processes wastes into secondary raw materials, undertakes waste management and environmental operations, and provides services to consumers and corporations.

 Recycling is one of Viohalco's most rapidly developing segments.
-It was established as a result of Viohalco's commitment to the continuous improvement of its companies' environmental performance, and a desire to utilise waste sustainably.
+It was established as a result of Viohalco's commitment to the continuous improvement of its companies' environmental performance and the desire to utilise waste in a sustainable manner.
 In recent years, Viohalco's waste management companies have expanded the scope of their activities and broadened their customer portfolio to include multinational companies, public utilities, municipalities and extended producer responsibility schemes.